 Museo Storico della Radio, dei Grammofoni, del Cinema e degli strumenti musicali meccanici (1760-1960)

-The exposition rooms cover more than 2,000 m.
-Over 800 original working devices are shown: The history of the Radio - from ancient history to Marconi up to present day radios.
-The history of Phonography - from Edison’s Tin Foil of 1878 to hand-operated and horn gramophones etc. The history of the musical mechanical machines of the 18th and 19th centuries - orchestrion, cylinder organs, carillons, automates etc. Marconi Room - extremely rare original pieces are shown here, "signed" by Marconi; Marconian relics, "Here my father lives again!" said Marconi’s daughter, princess Elettra, visiting the Museum and the room dedicated to her father.
-Ducati Room - civilian and military radio appliances, cameras, mechanical and precision tools, motors and motorcycles, research documents etc., The exhibition sheds light on the irrepressible genius of the three Ducati brothers, Adriano, Marcello and Bruno, who starting in 1924 have shown the motorist soul of Bologna to the whole world.
-The history of Television - from the Raython lamp for mechanical "radiovision" of 1928, to the first black and white TV, to the first experimental colour TV with a round screen, etc. The history of the Italian and Neapolitan Song - over 5,000 songs, original records of the time; LPs and singles, "strange" records turning at 80 and 120 rpm up to the modern recordings.
-Plus, 1,000 original musical scores are displayed.
-Library - rare epoch volumes and interviews on the Museum’s themes.
-Film Library - over 400 movies, posters and cinema playbills.
-Friendship Room - next to the Museum, it has audio, video SAT, digitally equipped for the monthly "Friends of the Museum" meetings.
+The exposition rooms cover more than 2000 m.
+Over 800 original working devices are shown that describe: The history of the Radio - from ancient history to Marconi up to the radios of the present day.
+The history of Phonography - from Edison’s Tin Foil dating back to 1878 to hand-operated and horn gramophones etc. The history of the musical mechanical machines of the 18th and 19th centuries - orchestrion, cylinder organs, carillons, automates etc. The Marconi Room - extremely rare original pieces are shown here, "signed" by Marconi; Marconian relics, "Here my father lives again!" said Marconi’s daughter, princess Elettra, when visiting the Museum and the room dedicated to her father.
+The Ducati Room - civil and military radio appliances, cameras, precision mechanical tools, motors and motorcycles, research documents etc. are exposed here.
+The exhibition sheds light on the irrepressible genius of the three Ducati brothers, Adriano, Marcello and Bruno, who, starting from 1924, contributed to extend the passion for engines from Bologna to the whole world.
+The history of Television - from the Raytheon lamp for mechanical "radiovision" of 1928, to the first black and white TV, up to the first experimental colour TV with a round screen, etc. The history of the Italian and Neapolitan Song - over 5000 songs and original records of the time; LPs and singles, "strange" records turning at 80 and 120 rpm up to modern recordings.
+Moreover, 1000 original music sheets are also displayed.
+The Library - rare vintage books and magazines on the Museum’s themes.
+The Film Library - over 400 movies, movie posters and playbills.
+The Friendship Room – located next to the Museum, it is equipped with audio, video SAT and digital devices for the monthly meetings of the "Friends of the Museum".